asaplab/CS-Cart-Cache-Monitor/README.md

 # CS-Cart/Multi-Vendor Cache Monitor Addon

 This add-on provides monitoring feature for cache invalidation procedures in CS-Cart and Multi-Vendor.
-It tracks both global cache invalidation processes and small performance-impacting partial cache invalidation processes.
+It tracks both global cache invalidation processes and performance-impacting partial cache invalidation processes.

 In case you need a comprehensive project and infrastructure performance examination, you can ask for a [Complex Project Performance Investigation](https://asaplab.io/services/complex-project-performance-investigation).
-This service provides the infrastructure and the project code performance audit, including the load and stress testing of the project, that helps to find out the roots of performance issues of a web-site.
+This service provides the infrastructure and the project code performance audit, including the load and stress testing of the project, that helps to find out root causes of performance issues of a web-site.

 ## Features

 - Monitors global cache invalidation processes
-- Monitors small performance-impacting partial cache invalidation processes
+- Monitors erformance-impacting partial cache invalidation processes
 - Provides detailed logs for cache invalidation actions
 - Informs about ["Rebuild cache automatically"](https://docs.scalesta.com/user-guide/cs-cart/disable-rebuild-cache-automatically/) enabled option